 In the nearly 40 years of its existence, the programme has provided financial support for the publication of approximately 6000 books in 45 languages.

-The committee meets four times a year as follows:
+The committee meets four times a year on the following dates:

-- The Goethe-Institut supports the translation of works by German authors which have been published in print form by a German language publisher.
+- Published works: Funding is available for translations of works by German authors that have been published in printed form by a publisher in the German speaking world.

-- The translation must be made from the original German-language text.
+- Translation from the original: The translation must be made from the original German text.

 - Publication date of the translation: The project must not be in the printing stage yet at the time that the funding agreement is concluded so that the Goethe-Institut can be named as a sponsor in the book edition of the translation and the Goethe-Institut logo can be printed.

 - Subsidy towards translation costs: In the case of a grant, the Goethe-Institut will reimburse the foreign publisher for part of the translation costs after publication of the foreign language editon.
 Full payement of translation costs and the fnancing of licensing, printing or editorial costs are not envisaged.

 - Mention of the Goethe-Institut and printing ofthe logo: The foreign publisher is required to name the Goethe-Institut as sponsor in the imprint and to print the Goethe-Institut logo.
 Should the publisher fail to do so, the funding will not be made available.

 - Translation fee: In the case of funding, only those fees that the translators receive at the latest when the translation is published can be used to determine the funding amount.